 6. When will my study groups meet?

 You must schedule 2 one-hour groups each week.
-DFs have discretion, with the AAP Director's approval, but must avoid conflict with the 1L schedule, Legal Communication & Research Skills classes, all other Dean's Fellow study groups for that section and the DFs own schedule, while also considering classroom availability.
+DFs have discretion, with the AAP Director's approval, but must avoid conflict with the 1L schedule, LCOMM classes, all other Dean's Fellow study groups for that section and the DFs own schedule, while also considering classroom availability.
 The Dean’s Fellow Study Groups are scheduled collaboratively with all Dean’s Fellows’ requests considered.